How to Get FHA Approval on a Condo

 - Not eligible are units that are planned or under construction.

-- The project must have at least five apartments in total.
+- The project must have at least five apartments, and manufactured homes are prohibited.

 - Approval is restricted to units in FHA-approved prefabricated home condominium complexes.